 But because target organizations don't usually filter DNS traffic, the data exfiltration by this type of malware such as Multigrain goes unchecked.

 Finding this malware can be difficult, and you may not even realize you’re infected.
 However, IT departments may be able to notice the warning signs first, as it will show up as codes when open processes fail and the scan processes don’t work.

 The problem is that you can’t see the malware until it wants to be seen, which is usually never.
 It can spread to other areas of the system and other systems.

-SecureBox detects the POS malware that infects point of sale systems with the help of containerization technology.
+SecureBox detects the point of sale malware that infects POS systems with the help of containerization technology.
 Containerization works with the principle of Default Deny Strategy where it aims to keep the malware off the computer by performing the financial transactions in a virtual container.
 It wraps the sensitive applications in a container where suspicious files are denied access so that the data in the applications remain secure.
 To prevent Point-of-Sale malware infection, you can:

 - Download our product

 - Patch systems frequently

 - Keep everything up to date, especially Point of Sale Security features